kathleenmagbual/AB_Testing_pandas/README.md

 # AB_Testing_pandas

+Analysing marketing campaigns using pandas
-Marketing Metrics such as Conversion and Retention Rate using pandas, matplotlib.
+- Marketing Metrics such as Conversion and Retention Rate
+- Lift
+- A/B Testing